 When you’ve finished mixing your fertilizer, transfer the mix to a bucket or sack for storage.

-This ratio is considered ideal for this season since plants need smaller amounts of nitrogen in the winter.
-However, phosphorus and potassium are essential -- phosphorus improves root growth, while potassium boosts overall plant health.
+The 0-20-20 fertilizer ratio is considered ideal for this season since plants need smaller amounts of nitrogen in the winter.
+However, phosphorus and potassium are essential — phosphorus improves root growth, while potassium boosts overall plant health.
+In other words, these elements strengthen plants, helping them survive the winter.

 If you need to fertilize your lawn during summer, take a look at a fertilizer with the ratio 10-10-10.